MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-AntiPhishPolicy.md

 ### -EnableMailboxIntelligence
 This setting is part of impersonation protection and is only available in Advanced Threat Protection.

-The EnableMailboxIntelligence parameter specifies whether to enable or disable mailbox intelligence (the first contact graph) in domain and user impersonation protection.
+The EnableMailboxIntelligence parameter specifies whether to enable or disable mailbox intelligence (the first contact graph).
 Valid values are:

-- $true: Use mailbox intelligence in domain and user impersonation protection.
+- $true: Mailbox intelligence is enabled.
-- $false: Don't use mailbox intelligence in domain and user impersonation protection.
 This is the default value.
+- $false: Mailbox intelligence is disabled.

 ```yaml
 Type: Boolean